peterhry/peterhrynkow.com/_drafts/component-api.md

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_, and yet, engineers seem to invest less time in this area.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

 Whether you're building an application or component-based design system, the decisions you make with regards to API design can have a lasting impact on your project.
-A thoughtfully designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive, and in general, helps the consumer achieve some goal.
+A thoughtfully designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive, and most importantly, helps the consumer achieve some goal.
 Component API design is not without it's challenges, though.

+In this post, I will highlight some common problems that engineers face when designing component-based design systems, and share my experience on how to solve them.

 ### Customization

+Component-based design systems improve user experience by allowing design patterns and brand elements to be shared and reused across many sites.

-It can be difficult to balance requirements like consistency and customization.
+It can be difficult to reconcile ideas like consistency and customization.
 For instance, how do you a design a component API for a brand team that wants visual consistency and a project owner who wants customization?

+Should the component library enforce visual consistency or is it the role of humans within the company to enforce this?

-Should the component allow the consumer to override its appearance and behaviour?
+Should the component allow the consumer to override its appearance and/or behaviour?
 If so, to what degree?

 Should the component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?